AvinashMV/Recommendation-Web-App/README.md

 # RecommendationSystem

-This is a web application implemented with Apache Lucene, Java Spring boot at backend, and AJAX JavaScript at the front end.
+In this project is about a Recommendation System that suggest a topic to read from Java Programming Wiki website, given a text related to Java.
+This is implemented with Apache Lucene, Java Spring boot at backend, and AJAX JavaScript at the front end.

 Java programming wiki book site (https://en.wikibooks.org/wiki/Java_Programming) is crawled / scraped and indexed through Apache Lucene.
 Given data set is matched/searched against Java wiki book.
 Top 10 results are displayed in the web page.

+How did I measure the success?
+I have used different sets of queries as a input to test.
+Webapp correctly suggested closely related top 10 topics to read.
+Out of 10 trails, 9 times topics suggested were appropriate to the given input.

 Implementation:
 At the backend, to scrape the web pages, JSOUP is used.